James Douglas, 7th of Drumlanrig: The return of the Queen

 Concerned that her marriage to the Catholic Henry Stuart, Lord Darnley heralded a return to the Catholic religion, he joined other Protestant lords in a faint-hearted rebellion in 1565 known as the "Chaseabout Raid".
 When Darnley and Mary advanced towards Dumfries, most of the Protestant lords went to Carlisle in England, but Maxwell, Drumlanrig and John Gordon of Lochinvar remained to meet Mary who won them over.

 In 1567, after the death of Mary Queen of Scot's husband Lord Darnley (a relation of Drumlanrig's wife Margaret), and Mary's marriage to the Earl of Bothwell, Drumlanrig joined the Protestant "Confederate Lords" in revolt.
 Mary's much smaller army capitulated without a fight at the Battle of Carberry Hill in June 1567.
 The Queen later spoke bitterly about both Drumlanrig and his son William, describing them as "hell houndis, bludy tyrantis without saullis or feir of God".

+William Douglas formed part of the queen's escort after she surrendered at Carberry.
+Her secretary, Claude Nau, alleged that William Douglas had killed his cousin for an inheritance.
+Nau wrote that Mary saw his father, James Douglas, after her surrender, and told him he had broken his promise to follow only the royal standard after his rebellion during the Chaseabout Raid.

+Regent Moray led an army to south west Scotland in June 1568 against the supporters of Mary, Queen of Scots.
+He placed the laird of Drumlanrig in charge of Hoddom Castle and Lochmaben Castle, but Lochmaben was recaptured by Lord Maxwell's men who had hidden themselves in the castle vaults.

 In 1571, during the Marian Civil War, following a dispute with the Laird of Wormiston (a supporter of Queen Mary), Douglas was ambushed and taken prisoner.
 While in prison, he wrote a touching letter to his son, whose fate he was unsure of.Willie, Thou sall wit that I am haill and feare.
 Send me word thairfoir how thow art, whether deid or livand?
 Gif thow be deid, I doubt not but freindis will let me know the treuth; and gif thow be weill, I desire na muir.